-Open to all UWC schools and colleges, and presented by the Aurora Humanitarian Initiative in partnership with UWC, the Aurora Humanitarian Project for UWC Schools and Colleges (AHP) aims to encourage UWC students to engage in an economically, socially and environmentally sustainable and practical manner with current humanitarian issues affecting a community.
-The AHP recognizes student projects designed to have meaningful impact – and provides one winning team with a financial grant to further the development of their project.
+Open to all UWC schools and colleges, and since 2018, the African Leadership Academy, Young Aurora is presented by the Aurora Humanitarian Initiative in partnership with UWC International.
+It's aim is to encourage students to engage in an economically, socially and environmentally sustainable and practical manner with current humanitarian issues affecting a community.
+Young Aurora recognises student projects designed to have meaningful impact – and provides one winning team each year with a financial grant to further the development of their project.

-- To encourage, support, and showcase student-driven projects which address concrete humanitarian issues, and go even further by providing solutions through innovative and economically, socially and environmentally sustainable approaches.
+Young Aurora's mission is to encourage, support, and showcase student-driven projects which address concrete humanitarian issues and offer solutions through innovative and sustainable approaches.

 Project proposals submitted to compete for Young Aurora funding address a broad and diverse range of humanitarian issues identified in the vicinity of UWC schools and colleges and the African Leadership Academy, and often propose close collaborations with local communities.

 All schools wishing to nominate a project to take part in this cycle must confirm their participation by 23 April, 2021.

 After which point they have until 13 June 2021 to nominate the Project Team that will represent their school/college.

 By 11 July 2021, all participating Project Teams must submit their Project Proposal.

 All information on deadlines, eligibility criteria, evaulation criteria and what needs to be included in the Project Proposal can be found in the Young Aurora 2021 Project Passport.

 In the most recent edition of Young Aurora, amidst all the additional challenges faced by the students in 2020, twelve humanitarian projects were submitted from across the UWC schools and the African Leadership Academy.
 The three teams that reached the final were: